The previous article in this series is here.

 The first clue might come from a particular phrase Paul used within this same letter, namely Romans.
 What was Paul’s missionary objective among the Gentiles and what should the gospel produce within someone’s life?
 To quote him, “the obedience of faith” (Rom.
 1:5; 16:25-26).
 Thus when Paul speaks of faith, he understood that to respond with faith toward the gospel requires at least some form of obedience.
 What did he reveal about his understanding of how people obediently trust in Christ for salvation?

 For Paul, in order for the message to erupt as faith within someone that person must believe in one’s heart and acknowledge Jesus with one’s lips (Rom.
 10:6-10).
 Romans 1:16-17 says nothing about confession, yet since “with the mouth confession is made unto salvation” it is clearly a necessary component of believing.
-Clearly sometimes Paul does seem to summarize the faith response with believe.
+Clearly sometimes Paul does seem to summarize various elements of the faith response with believe.
 Furthermore, Paul did not limit the obedient faith at conversion to merely these particulars.

 According to him, there is also another aspect of the heart’s obedience to the message that sets a person free from sin (Rom.
 6:17-18).
 With this affirmation Paul refers to his earlier discussion on baptism (Rom.
 6:3-4).
 Not only did Paul describe baptism as a faith response, he also tied it to salvation since in baptism people are released from sin, transformed by God and claimed by God as his people (Col. 2:12-13; Gal.
 3:26-27).